Sworzen1/Software-architecture-Todo-app/README.md

 ### 4a.
 API

+#### Controllers
-The main components will be the controllers, they define the endpoints that define the parameters and data accepted by requests. additionally, the controllers decide which action should be done.
+The main components will be the controllers, they define the endpoints that define the parameters and data accepted by requests.
+Additionally, the controllers decide which action should be done.

+  - Sign in/ Sign up/ Reset password controllers - allow user to makes actions connected with account
+  - Create task/ Delete task/ Update task controllers - allow user to makes actions connected with tasks
+  - Progress controller - gives user informations about his account progress

 Services store methods that will be executed if we use them in controllers or by other methods.
 They perform operations and modify data.

+  - User service - contains methods like create account with password encryption, login to account, change password
+  - Task service - contains methods connected with create, delete, update tasks like simple CRUD (Create, Read, Update, Delete)
+  - Notifications service - has methods connected with notification like send messages

 External SDKs will be used for faster development, thanks to which we will save time and do not have to worry about writing everything from scratch.
 SDKs provides a package of methods that we can use in an easy and accessible way.
 The entire implementation process is described in the certain SDK documentation.

+  - Firebase Cloud Messaging - is tool that lets you reliably send messages.

 ![APIComponents](images/APIComponents.png)